 Snacking on 1 medium-size avocado adds around 200 calories

-2 tablespoon of honey adds 128 calories
+2 tablespoons of honey adds 128 calories

 You can also drink your favorite smoothies as a snack.
 To make it more calories dense, add protein powder, yogurt, milk to it.
 (More on the protein shake while breastfeeding below).
 This will give you an extra boost of vitamins and minerals that you and your baby can benefit from.